 Test your biological age.
 Services like TruAge let you measure your biological age with a simple blood test.
 Test every 6 to 12 months to see if what you are doing is working.

-The bottom line: aging is not a one-way street.
-Research from Harvard, Oxford, UCL, and Stanford shows that your cells can get younger with the right inputs.
-The question is not whether it is possible.
-It is whether you will start.
+Aging is not a one-way street.
+Research from Harvard, Oxford, UCL, and Stanford shows that your cells get younger with the right inputs.
+The question left is not whether it works.
+The research settled that.
+The question is which protocol you run first.